 Stage 2: Review and audit

-- The proposal will outline the fee for the CA process.
-This fee is set by, and payable to the auditor.
+- The proposal will outline the fee for the conformance assessment process.
+This fee is set by and payable to the CAB

-- A Verification Report (VR) is produced as a result of the CA.
+- A verification report is produced as a result of the conformance

-1-3 months variable (Assuming all data and documentation has been provided to the auditor as needed.)
+1-3 months variable assuming all data and documentation has been provided to the CAB.